A few years ago I’d heard that potatoes could be grown in tubs, in unheated poly tunnels and greenhouses during winter, so I thought I’d have a go.

 However the indoor tub grown potato continued unharmed and developed into a lovely lush plant and provided potatoes many weeks before the outdoor ones.

-This small success encouraged me to plant more in containers next year which would give me an early crop and free up outdoor ground for other things.
+This small success encouraged me to plant more in containers next year which would give me an early crop and frees up outdoor ground for other things.
+I grow winter spuds every year now, harvesting the first small crops in May and continuing right up until the outdoor ones have flowered.

 So if you have a greenhouse or poly tunnel a good way to make use of the winter space is to plant spuds in containers in January or February.
 The spuds become ready for harvest in May-Jun.
 You harvest them making space for cucumbers, squash, tomatoes, etc.